SitaGanesh/getripath/README.md

 `/autocomplete` — Suggestions
 - Input: `q` (and optional `limit`).
 Uses Photon (Komoot) with an India-biased bbox and returns suggestion list.
 Falls back to Nominatim when needed.
+- **Geographic filtering**: To limit search results to a specific country or region, use a bounding box parameter.
+For example, India bounding box: `bbox=68.0,6.5,97.5,35.5` (format: `min_lon,min_lat,max_lon,max_lat`).
+This improves autocomplete accuracy by restricting results to the specified geographic area.

 `haversine()` — Approx distance
 - Computes great-circle (km) between two lat/lon pairs.
 Used as a fallback estimate.